 Study Design: Within seven days prior to the first intervention participants performed a verbal intelligence assessment (Schmidt and Metzler, 1992) and a high-resolution structural MR scan, which was used for coregistration of fMRI data.
 After arrival on the intervention day participants rested for 10 minutes and practiced the reversal learning task outside of the MR scanner before the stress or control intervention.
 After the intervention, participants were led to the MR scanner.
 For further details see Luettgau et al. (2018).

 Stress/control intervention: After arrival, participants were able to accommodate to the environment by relaxing for about 10 minutes.
 During the anticipation period (5 mins) of the TSST stress condition participants were instructed to prepare for a job interview as the first part of the stress intervention.
 They were allowed to take notes in preparation but not to use them afterwards in a free speech for 5 mins in front of a mock committee explaining why they would be suitable candidates.
 The committee acted in an emotionally and socially non-responsive manner and wore white laboratory coats to heighten stress response.
 The committee consisted of an actor and a trained psychologist student who were introduced as specializing in the analysis of non-verbal behavior.
 As a second part of the stress intervention participants were asked to perform a mental arithmetic task (5 minutes) in front of the committee.
 They had to perform a serial substraction of the number 17 starting at 2043 verbally as fast and accurately as possible.
 During both parts participants were supposedly video- and audiorecorded, which was enhanced by a microphone and a video camera (turned off unknown to the participants).
 In the debriefing after finishing the study participants were told about the purpose of the stress intervention by a psychologist.
-They were told that they had not been video- or audio-recorded and that the interview would not be relevant for the remaining parts of the study. participants were instructed that they would read a piece of text and could relax.
+They were told that they had not been video- or audio-recorded and that the interview would not be relevant for the remaining parts of the study.
+In the anticipation phase of the control condition, participants were instructed that they would read a piece of text and could relax.
 Afterwards, they read a neutral non-fiction text about the Mesozoic era for 10 minutes.

 Computational modeling: